When Feeling Empty Inside Makes You Question Your Worth

 You Are Not Broken

-Emotional emptiness is not a flaw.
-It is often a sign of deep, unmet needs and protective patterns you learned to survive.
+Emotional emptiness is not a flaw or a character defect.
+It's often a sign of deep, unmet needs and protective patterns you learned to survive.

 📧 kat@safespacecounsellingservices.com.au